 Previously, there were leaked images that could be understandably faked.
 But the appearance of this image right in the code of HomePod confirms its reality.
 It shows that the screen seemingly goes almost edge-to-edge.
 It goes around the speaker and the sensors at the top of the iPhone.

-Both the aforementioned features – face unlock and bezel less screen – are not new introductions in the market.
-Galaxy of Samsung and the yet-to-be released Essential Phone are the two Android phone lineups that pack these features.
-Therefore, Apple is not the pioneer in them in its iPhone lineup.
+Both the aforementioned features – face unlock and bezel-less screen – are not new introductions in the market.
+Galaxy of Samsung and the yet-to-be-released Essential Phone are the two Android phone lineups that pack these features.
+Therefore, Apple is not the pioneer in its iPhone lineup.

 Summing up for next iPhone